LCR-ADS-Lab/TAALES-doc/docs/6_ngram frequency/README.md

   - BNC_[ ]_Trigram_Proportion

 #### COCA
-The Corpus of Contemporary American English (COCA) includes more than one billion words from spoken, fiction, magazine, newspaper, and academic texts, offering frequency data for a variety of registers.
+The Corpus of Contemporary American English (COCA) includes more than one billion words from spoken, fiction, magazine, newspaper, and academic texts, offering frequency data for a variety of registers (Davies, 2009).

 **Raw frequency**
 - **Indices**: